 Fillet/Chamfer tools Construct fillets and chamfers from corners formed by nonparallel lines or curves.
 Fillets and chamfers are automatically trimmed by default but this can be overridden to prevent trimming.
 Trim tools Lengthen or shorten lines and curves.
 Generally, the procedure is to select the limiting object(s) before selecting a specific trim tool.
 Curve Extras tools Contains tools for offsetting, extruding, revolving, exploding (creating) curves from edges and projecting curves.
 Transformation tools Contains tools and commands for transforming geometry with respect to scale and location as well as duplicating objects in a number of specific patterns.
-Select the Onnosite-Point Circle tool, the first tool in the Circle tools obieot the opposite-rolling
+Select the Onnosite-Point Circle tool, the first tool in the Circle tools Select the Opposite-Point Circle tool, the first tool in the Circle tools